delarasfer/zoo/README.md

 ## Description

 I Deployed two versions just to see usage.
-One of direct execution with two implementation (OO and FP) and another as a Rest API (simple) using the OO version
+One of direct execution with two implementation (OO and FP) and another as a Rest API (simple) using the OO version.
 ## Run

 To run the direct execution first Object Oriented then Functional Programming